- 24 Apr 2023

 The details include:

-- CVE ID - link to the CVE details in the NIST National Vulnerability Database (NVD).
+- CVE ID - Link to the CVE details in the NIST National Vulnerability Database (NVD).

 - Vendor and Product - The vendor name and product name.
 If the CVE is applicable for multiple software, these fields are populated as "Multiple Software" and "Multiple Vendors".